Citolab/qti-converter/readme.md

 ## Prerequisites

-To run you neet the dotnet core 3.1 runtime and to build the sdk.
+To run you need the dotnet core 3.1 runtime and to build the sdk.
 Both can be found <a href="https://dotnet.microsoft.com/download/dotnet-core/3.1">here</a>.

 ## Usage